-SSTV, or slow-scan TV, is a narrow-bandwidth image mode.
-Instead of full-motion video at roughly 24 frames per second, SSTV pictures are transmitted at 8, 16 or 32 seconds per frame.
+SSTV, or slow-scan TV, is a narrowbandwidth image mode.
+Instead of fullmotion video at roughly 24 frames per second, SSTV pictures are transmitted at 8, 16 or 32 seconds per frame.
 In the beginning, SSTV was strictly a black-and-white mode.
-The influx of computers (and digital interfaces) have spawned color SSTV modes.
+The influx of computers (and digital interfaces) has spawned color SSTV modes.
 Since SSTV is a narrow-band mode, it is popular on HF.
-Some experimenters run an SSTV net on OSCAR 13 as well.
+Some experimenters run SSTV on satellites as well.

 An SSTV signal is generated by breaking an image into individual pixels, or dots.
 Each color or shade is represented by a different audio tone.
 This tone is fed into the audio input of an SSB transmitter, converting the tones into RF.
 On the receive end, the audio tones are regenerated and fed into a dedicated SSTV converter or into a simple computer interface to regenerate the picture.
-For more information about SSTV, see the Modulation Sources chapter.
+For more information about SSTV, see the Modes and Modulation Sources chapter.